 - Capability to turn on and to be operational in the shortest possible time, considering that in case of absence of current in the system, the relay is off and after the tripping and the current cutting sequence it turns off again.

 - It must be able to work with very low currents.
-If there is an electrical power failure and the current is not enough to maintain the relay turned on, it will never detect the electrical problem.
+If there is an electrical power failure and the current is insufficient to maintain the relay turned on, it will never detect the electrical problem.

-- Operation with very low currents: its power consumption must be very low and therefore its processing capacity is very limited.
+- Operation with very low currents: its power consumption must be very low, so its processing capacity is very limited.
 Consequently, the performance offered by the self-powered relays does not reach the performance of the relays with auxiliary power.